Asking about does stainless steel affect coffee flavour is bound to have an animated and passionate discussion.

 They have rough surfaces and they do react with some of the 1000-plus compounds found in coffee.
 This reaction removes some of the fine notes and flavours found in the coffee.

 The chemical reaction that takes place between stainless steel and hot coffee does not melt the steel or do any harm to the mug, but it does harm the coffee, giving it some kind of metallic flavour, smell, and taste.

 Also, when you fill the travel coffee mug with hot coffee and put the lids tightly on, you shut off the aroma of the coffee.

 If you drink coffee from such a mug whose lid is tightly shut, you don’t get the smell, flavour, and aroma.

-This means you are drinking coffee without any of those smells and aroma.
+This means you are drinking coffee without any of those smells and aromas.
 Can coffee be imagined without its smell and aroma?

 All these factors make a damning statement against cups made of stainless steel.

 At the other end of the spectrum, you have ceramic cups.
 They are truly non-porous as much as they can get.